Improve this doc

-For a quick and effortless start on Mac OSX, Linux or Cygwin, you can use GVM (Groovy enVironment Manager) to download and configure any Groovy version of your choice.
+SDKMAN!
+(The Software Development Kit Manager) to download and configure any Groovy version of your choice.
 Basic instructions can be found below.
 Windows users can use Posh-GVM (POwerSHell Groovy enVironment Manager), a PowerShell clone of the GVM CLI.
+Distributions

 You can download a binary, a source, a documentation bundle, as well as a bundle of the three.